 Following ref. \cite{Emparan:2020znc}, we label the three branches~$1a$, $1b$, and $2$.
 In each case, Branch $2$ originates at the origin and rises in the first quadrant as $M$ approaches its upper bound.
 There, it joins Branch~$1b$, and in the case of the $S$ {\it vs.} $M$ plot, the two branches join at a cusp, very reminiscent of the joining of branches for Schwarzschild-AdS~\cite{Hawking:1982dh}.
 Branch $1b$ originates on the vertical axis, for positive $T$, $S$, or~$V$ (and for $M{=}0$), before it joins Branch 2.
 Branch~$1a$ exists in the second quadrant as the only solution there, and it joins branch $1b$ at $M=0$.
 See figure~\ref{fig:STVvsMexact}.

 The cusp present in the $S$ {\it vs.}~$M$ plot at constant $\nu$ is worth considering further.
-Its location corresponds to where $S(z)$ attains its maximum value as a function $S(z)$ at fixed $\nu$.
-Below this point the entropy function is split into two distinct branches.
-At fixed~$\nu$, $\ell_3$ is also fixed.
+Its location corresponds to where $S(z)$ attains its maximum value as a function $z$ at fixed $\nu$.
+Below this point, the entropy function is split into two distinct branches.
+Note that at fixed~$\nu$, $\ell_3$ is also fixed.
 Further, $x_1$ must also be fixed because it is a root of a polynomial that is independent of $\ell$ and $\ell_3$.
-Therefore, $z$ gets its dependence from $r_+$ and it goes like $1/r_+$ (see equation~(\ref{rrelation})).
-So for a given horizontal slice, the corresponding black holes on the branches represent two different masses that can be attributed to a large (Branch 2) and small (Branch 1b) black hole of equal entropies.
+Therefore, at fixed $\nu$, $z$ depends solely on $r_+$ and goes like $1/r_+$ (see equation~(\ref{rrelation})).
+Thus, for a given horizontal slice, the corresponding black holes on the branches represent two different masses that can be attributed to a large (Branch 2) and small (Branch 1b) black hole of equal entropy.

 Between $z{=}0$ and the location of the entropy's cusp, {\it i.e.,} on Branch 2, the black hole shrinks down from infinite size, while its entropy and temperature rise.
 It has positive specific heat.
 Meanwhile on Branch 1b, moving down from the cusp $z$ continues to increase, so there is further shrinking of the black hole.
 Here the entropy entropy falls.
 For some values of $\nu$ the temperature continues to rise and thus the specific heat capacity must be negative, while for other values of $\nu$ the temperature initially begins to drop, but it will eventually reverse course and continue rising.
 The analysis is made more complex by the existence of three temperature branches while only two entropy branches exist.
 For a range of fixed values of $\nu$ the black hole's temperature will begin to fall beyond the cusp, but this fall is only temporary.
 Eventually, once $z$ rises enough, the temperature will begin to rise again as the black hole continues to shrink.
 As will be clear later, it is only at a critical point that this intermediate falling temperature branch is absent.